 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Surgeon is to move to a higher paying state like NE.
-Right now, the highest paying states for Surgeons are NE, NV, GA, NJ and NC.
+One of the easiest ways to increase your salary as a Surgeon is to move to a higher paying state like AK.
+Right now, the highest paying states for Surgeons are AK, AZ, HI, MN and NV.

-3 other factors that can increase your salary as A Surgeon is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Surgeon is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Surgeons what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Surgeons what degree they had when they got the job and most of them said they had a PhD followed by a Post-Doctoral Training.